 NOTE: If your vehicle is equipped with illuminated approach lights under the outside mirrors they can be turned off through the instrument cluster display or the Uconnect radio.
-For further information refer to "Instrument Cluster Display" and "Uconnect Settings" in "Understanding Your Instrument Panel".
+For further information refer to "Instrument Cluster Display" in "Getting To Know Your Instrument Panel" and "Uconnect Settings" in "Multimedia".